MajorCooke/AEoDDat/README.md

 First off, anyone who is not a developer or internal tester, please leave this place at once.
 You don't belong here, and this is private development.

+The ones who are allowed to submit directly to this repository are:
+- DBThanatos
+- Major Cooke

+If account is not on the list above, you must submit via pull request to contribute.
+You must NOT accept the pull request for me.

 Rules for submitting to this repository:

 1. Make a fork.
 Rebase the forks off of the master branch before committing, and separate all changes out to different branches on your fork.